December 12, 2011

 Now let’s take a moment to bask in this victory.
 Pierre-Paul played a monster of a game, forcing fumbles, getting safeties, and blocking field goals.
 Manning had a 400-yard game, and Jacobs reminded me of his 2007 self as he leveled Dallas defenders left and right.
 He even hurtled one defender proving that he is more than just a bruiser.
 Let’s not forget Hakeem Nicks as well.
 Steve Smith who?

-The Cowboys are the most marketed team in the NFL and seeing them loose is always fun.
+The Cowboys are the most marketed team in the NFL and seeing them lose is always fun.
 Over my time as an NFL fan I have learned that besides watching Fox’s Pre-Game show it’s a bit pointless to indulge in the sports media.
-They are consumerist whores who will sell the Cowboys (or the Lakers or the yankees, etc.) as the team of the day no matter if they are good or not because they have the largest fan base and thus give them the best market.
+They are consumerist whores who will sell the Cowboys (or the Lakers or the Yankees, etc.) as the team of the day no matter if they are good or not because they have the largest fan base and thus give them the best market.
 It’s a sad state of journalistic affairs.

 Ok, off my high horse now.
 The win is made sweeter by the shocked look on Jerry Jones’ face.
 It’s as if he is thinking, “We can’t loose!
 It’s not possible!”